15 BEST Hiking Poles To Save Your Knees

 • Cons: Heavier, Telescopic

 If you’re looking for high-quality trekking poles at a good value, look no further than the Black Diamond Trail Ergo Corks.
-Bearing the Black Diamond name, you know you will be getting a durable, functional hiking pole that can meet the trail’s basic needs.
+Bearing the Black Diamond name, you will get a durable, functional hiking pole that can meet the trail’s basic needs.

 Best Hiking Poles REI Coop Flash Carbon